UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

         get_uppmax_account --> get_2fa
     ```

-    - The solid lines denote a dependency, e.g. you need an UPPMAX account
+    - The solid lines denote a dependency, e.g. you need an UPPMAX project
-      to get an UPPMAX project.
+      to get an UPPMAX account.
+    - Also you can apply for 2FA only if you have an UPPMAX account.

 ## Step 1: Get a SUPR account